Kansas City, Missouri: Modal characteristics

 According to the American Community Survey, 81.6 percent of working Kansas City residents commuted to work by driving alone, 7.9 percent carpooled, 2.7 percent used public transportation, and 1.7 percent walked to work.
 About 1.5 percent commuted by other means, including taxi, bicycle, or motorcycle.
 About 4.6 percent of working Kansas City residents worked at home.

 In 2015, 11.4 percent of Kansas City households were without a car, which was virtually unchanged in 2016 (11.3 percent).
 The national average was 8.7 percent in 2016.
 Kansas City averaged 1.58 cars per household in 2016, compared to a national average of 1.8 per household.

 Sister cities

 Kansas City has 15 sister cities:

 Notable people

-Current or former long-time residents include these: cartoonists Walt Disney, Friz Freleng, and Ub Iwerks; musicians Count Basie, Melissa Etheridge, Eminem, and Tech N9ne; politicians Emanuel Cleaver and Tom Pendergast; actors Don Cheadle, Rob Riggle, Paul Rudd, and Jason Sudeikis; reporter Walter Cronkite; pilot Amelia Earhart; and writer Ernest Hemingway.
+Current or former long-time residents include cartoonists Walt Disney, Friz Freleng, and Ub Iwerks; musicians Count Basie and Tech N9ne; actors Don Cheadle and Chris Cooper; politicians Emanuel Cleaver and Tom Pendergast; and reporter Walter Cronkite.